ZigaoWang/daztab-old/README.md

 If you encounter any issues or have any suggestions while using Daztab, feel free to submit an issue or pull request on GitHub or contact me through: *z@zigao.xyz*

+## Changelog

+The [CHANGELOG](/CHANGELOG.md) file in Daztab provides a concise summary of changes and updates to the browser extension.
+It helps users and developers track the evolution of Daztab, including new features, bug fixes, and performance enhancements.

 ## License

 Daztab is released under the Apache 2.0 License.
 Please see the [LICENSE](/LICENSE) file for more information.